Welcome to BX, the JAWS toolbox!

 GetObjectFromEvent to retrieve MSAA objects directly from

-window handles (I saw that his JFWTechnical scripts did that).
+window handles (I saw that his JFWTechnical scripts did that in the early 2000's).

 Last but certainly not least, and in the spirit and style of Larry Wall, author of the Perl programming language among other major public offerings, I wish to thank the Author of my story for prospering the work of my hands.